 Deadline for appeals to be made in writing to the Academy

-Waiting Lists closed and replaced by casual admissions waiting lists.
-Parents/Carers will need to re-apply as a casual admission, if still waiting.
+Waiting Lists closed and replaced by In-Year admissions waiting lists.

-Applications for places will be made in accordance with Local Authority admission arrangements and will be made on the Authorities application form.
-Advice from Thurock Local Authority and the application form can be accessed here
+Applications for places will be made in accordance with Local Authority admission arrangements and will be made on the authority's application form.
+Advice from Thurrock Local Authority and the application form can be accessed here.

 In the event of there being more applications for places at the Academy than there are places available, after the admission on those with an SEN statement or EHC plan, places will be allocated in the following oversubscription order of priority:

-Alternatively you may complete the appeal form which is available below.
-You should attach to your appeals form any relevant documents or evidence which you feel support your case together with a covering letter.
+You will also need to complete the appeal form which is available below.
+You should attach to your appeals form any relevant documents or evidence which you feel would support your case.

-The appeals will be heard in June 2017 in private, by an Independent appeal Panel.
+Completed appeal forms for the Year 7 September 2022 intake must be received by the Academy by the 20th April 2022 at 4pm.
+The appeals will be heard in June 2022 in private, by an Independent Appeal Panel.
 The Clerk to the Appeal Panel will make an appointment within a reasonable time and appeals may be made in English or the Parents’/Carers’ first language.